Serenesoul06/Retail-store-SQL/README.md

 Product: Product category and sub-category information,
 Transaction: Customer transaction details

-Refer Entity relationship diagram to understand how the tables are related to each other
+Refer Entity relationship diagram to understand how the tables are related to each other.